-Since the inaugural issue in 2001, 16 editions have been issued up to 2017.
+Since the inaugural issue of the 2001 edition, 18 editions have been issued up to 2019.

 The objective of the APEC Energy Overview is to share information on government energy policies of member economies, and to provide useful information and insights to policy makers in the region.